We were having SO much fun!

 I recently visited my Aunt Jan and Uncle Carl—the last of my elder relatives.
 We met at a restaurant and then followed their son’s car back to the Airbnb where they were staying.
 The bonfire pit in the backyard called to my cousin Chris and me, and before long, we lured everyone outside to enjoy conversation around the campfire.

 For the first time in ages, I was out of my head and was beginning to have a good time.

 It was pitch black out, with thousands of stars poking through the canopy of trees above.
 As usual, everyone but me was drinking, even Aunt Jan was knocking them back.
 My aunt is a sleeper.
 All I ever heard growing up is how QUIET she is.
 Meaning, she’s not Italian, therefore, she’s no fun.
 Now that I’m 63, I can tell you the woman is a blast, especially after a few glasses of wine.

 Soon enough, it was just me, Funk and my cousin sitting around the fire.
 Turns out, Chris is a dreamer like me and we started making plans—plans being the thing I love doing most in the world.
 Just as our vision was taking shape, Funk—my hick from West Vagina—decided the roaring blaze needed another log.
 Up he went to the wood pile and back he came to fling it on the fire.
 Sparks flew and some landed in my lap, but I tamped down my irritation and carried on laughing and planning with Chris.

-On his way back to his seat, Funk tripped over the very hassock that my cousin Amanda had just said posed a safety hazard and Funk started spinning around like one of those Weebles Wobbles dolls.
+On his way back to his seat, Funk tripped over the very hassock that my cousin Amanda had JUST said posed a safety hazard and Funk started spinning around like one of those Weebles Wobbles toys.
 I reached out to steady him, but nothing doing, down to the graveled-ground he went.